nautechsystems/nautilus_trader/docs/user_guide/orders.md

 ### Market-If-Touched
 A _Market-If-Touched_ order is a conditional order which once triggered will immediately place a _Market_ order.
-This order type is often used to enter a new position on a stop price in the market orders direction, or to take profits from an existing position, either as a SELL order against LONG positions, or as a BUY order against SHORT positions.
+This order type is often used to enter a new position on a stop price in the market orders direction, or to take profits for an existing position, either as a SELL order against LONG positions, or as a BUY order against SHORT positions.

 In the following example we create a _Market-If-Touched_ order on the Binance Futures exchange